Mexico president hosts US AG behind closed doors in capital

 -

-The vehicle carrying U.S. Attorney General William Barr arrives to the National Palace where he will meet with President Andres Manuel Lopez Obrador and Foreign Minister Marcelo Ebrard in Mexico City, Thursday, Dec.
+In this photo provided by the Mexican presidential press office, U.S. Attorney General William Barr, left, speaks with Mexican President Andres Manuel Lopez Obrador at the National Palace in Mexico City, Thursday, Dec.
 5, 2019.
-Barr is in Mexico about one week after President Donald Trump suggested that the United States would seek to classify Mexican drug cartels as terrorist organizations. less
+The closed-door meeting came about a week after U.S. President Donald Trump suggested his government could classify Mexican cartels as terrorist organizations.
+(Mexican presidential press office via AP) less

-The vehicle carrying U.S. Attorney General William Barr arrives to the National Palace where he will meet with President Andres Manuel Lopez Obrador and Foreign Minister Marcelo Ebrard in Mexico City, Thursday, ... more
+In this photo provided by the Mexican presidential press office, U.S. Attorney General William Barr, left, speaks with Mexican President Andres Manuel Lopez Obrador at the National Palace in Mexico City, ... more

-The vehicle carrying U.S. Attorney General William Barr arrives to the National Palace where he will meet with President Andres Manuel Lopez Obrador and Foreign Minister Marcelo Ebrard in Mexico City, Thursday, Dec.
+In this photo provided by the Mexican presidential press office, U.S. Attorney General William Barr, left, speaks with Mexican President Andres Manuel Lopez Obrador at the National Palace in Mexico City, Thursday, Dec.
 5, 2019.
-Barr is in Mexico about one week after President Donald Trump suggested that the United States would seek to classify Mexican drug cartels as terrorist organizations. less
+The closed-door meeting came about a week after U.S. President Donald Trump suggested his government could classify Mexican cartels as terrorist organizations.
+(Mexican presidential press office via AP) less

-The vehicle carrying U.S. Attorney General William Barr arrives to the National Palace where he will meet with President Andres Manuel Lopez Obrador and Foreign Minister Marcelo Ebrard in Mexico City, Thursday, ... more
+In this photo provided by the Mexican presidential press office, U.S. Attorney General William Barr, left, speaks with Mexican President Andres Manuel Lopez Obrador at the National Palace in Mexico City, ... more

 MEXICO CITY (AP) — Mexico’s president and the U.S. attorney general have met behind closed doors about a week after U.S. President Donald Trump suggested his government could classify Mexican cartels as terrorist organizations.